AzureIoTGBB/azure-iot-edge-hol/README.md

 * Windows 10 Fall Creators Update (build 16299)
 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)   ** the "community edition" is fine.
 Make sure you install the STABLE version.
 A reboot may be required to enable Hyper-V

+>NOTE:  because of some issues with Window containers, the labs are intended to be run with Linux containers (on a Windows host).
+Please ensure that you are running Linux containers.
+The best way to tell is to right-click on the "whale" in your notification bar and make sure you see "Switch to Windows containers" in the context menu.
+That shows that you are currently running Linux containers.
+If not, please make the switch.

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd)
 * [Arduino IDE](http://www.arduino.cc/)